 The Head recognises the School's legal duty to safeguard and promote the welfare of pupils, and to ensure that procedures exist to prevent bullying arising among pupils.
-He attends all Pastoral Care and Welfare Committee meetings.
+He attends all Governors Education Committee meetings.

-He issues a parental survey every two years with questions specifically aimed at bullying and uses the feedback data further to refine the School's Anti-Bullying Strategy.
+The Head issues a parental survey every two years with questions specifically aimed at bullying and uses the feedback data further to refine the School's Anti-Bullying Strategy.

-He delegates the management of the School's Anti-Bullying Strategy within carefully delineated responsibilities to the Deputy Head (Pastoral), meeting with him weekly to discuss all pastoral matters with a particular emphasis on the management of anti-bullying at the School.
+The Head delegates the management of the School's Anti-Bullying Strategy within carefully delineated responsibilities to the Deputy Head (Pastoral), meeting weekly to discuss all pastoral matters with a particular emphasis on the management of anti-bullying at the School.